emisasal/rest-api-crud/README.md

 ## Cors

 The dependency `cors` (along with `@types/cors` as devDependency) enables cors to comunicate with a frontend running with a different port.
+The file `api/config/corsOptions.ts` specify the allowed origins to interact with the api.
+Without an options file as parameter, cors will be enabled for all origins.

 ## Logger